-Time dynamics Given the time coverage of our database, one may then wonder whether this important part of additive costs we put forward, is a long-lasting, i.e. structural phenomenon.
-We investigate this point by reporting the share of additive costs in total transport costs on a yearly basis, in both Air and Vessel transport, based on the weighted- mean values i/-5 and T (in similar terms as those reported in Tables B.1 and B.2.
+Time dynamics – Given the time coverage of our database, one may then wonder whether this important part of additive costs we put forward is a long-lasting, i.e. a structural phenomenon.
+We investigate this point by reporting the share of additive costs in total transport costs on a yearly basis, in both air and vessel transport, based on the weighted- mean values i/-5 and T (in similar terms as those reported in Tables B.1 and B.2.

-The corresponding values reported in detailed tables are available on the Online Appendix), as displayed in Figure 1.
-Precisely, each yearly value is obtained as: 15, expressed in
+The corresponding values reported in detailed tables are available in the Online Appendix), as displayed in Figure 1.
+Each yearly value is obtained as: 15, expressed in

 F--1+1